Kevin Wallace (theatre producer): The Lord of the Rings original stage production

+The Lord of the Rings A Musical Tale

+In 2023, Wallace developed The Lord of the Rings - A Musical Tale.
+Produced by The Watermill Theatre in association with Kevin Wallace for KWL and Middle-earth Enterprises.
+It was directed by Paul Hart (the venue's artistic director).
+The production was nominated for 10 BroadwayWorld.Com UK Awards 2023 winning 8 including Best Production, and was also nominated for 4 WhatsOnStage Awards 2024, winning Best Regional Production.
+The US premiere of The Lord of the Rings - A Musical Tale, again directed by Paul Hart, opened at Chicago Shakespeare Theater on 26 July 2024.
+It was announced on July 9, 2024, that the Chicago production will play The Civic Theatre, Auckland, New Zealand with performances from 5 November 2024.

+With an all-Australian cast, The Lord of the Rings - A Musical Tale will open at the State Theatre, Sydney on 11 January 2025, with previews from 07 January.

 Other productions

-In 2009 Wallace produced the Christmas season of Stuart Wood's music hall musical, Frank's Closet, starring Russell Whitehead and Gary Amers, at the Hoxton Hall in London's East End.
+In 2009, Wallace produced the Christmas season of Stuart Wood's music hall musical, Frank's Closet, starring Russell Whitehead and Gary Amers, at the Hoxton Hall in London's East End.

-In 2012 Wallace was a co-producer on the musical, Loserville, by Elliot Davis and James Bourne, at The Quarry Theatre, West Yorkshire Playhouse, Leeds.
+In 2012, Wallace was a co-producer on the musical, Loserville, by Elliot Davis and James Bourne, at The Quarry Theatre, West Yorkshire Playhouse, Leeds.
 Loserville transferred from West Yorkshire Playhouse to The Garrick Theatre in London's West End in October 2012, and received a Best New Musical 2013 Olivier Awards nomination.

 Wallace was consultant producer to the Australian-based company, Global Creatures, on their stage adaptation King Kong, directed by Daniel Kramer, which had its world premiere in Melbourne (Regent Theatre, Melbourne) on 15 June 2013.

-In 2016 Kevin Wallace and its Brazilian partners in Tempo Entertainment, premiered a musical based on "Gabriela Clove and Cinnamon" by "Jorge Amado", opening at TEATRO CETIP, São Paulo.
+In 2016, Wallace and his Brazilian partners in Tempo Entertainment, premiered a musical based on "Gabriela Clove and Cinnamon" by "Jorge Amado", opening at TEATRO CETIP, São Paulo.
 Gabriela, adapted for the stage by Adriana Falcão and João Falcão, and directed by João Falcão, won three Bibi Ferreira Awards; Best Brazilian Musical, Best Lighting and Best Direction, and an APCA Cultural Award for Best Director.

-In 2017 KWL co-produced I Capture the Castle, a musical based on the Dodie Smith novel, with Book & Lyrics by Teresa Howard and Music by Steven Edis, at Watford Palace Theatre.
+In 2017, Wallace co-produced I Capture the Castle, a musical based on the Dodie Smith novel, with Book & Lyrics by Teresa Howard and Music by Steven Edis, at Watford Palace Theatre.

 Wallace was Creative & Consultant Producer on the Seven Ages production of Cinderella directed by Joe Graves and designed by Ti Green that opened at Shanghai Cultural Square Theatre in May 2018 and toured throughout China until September 2019.

-KWL has a New Production of The Lord of the Rings in development.

 Honours and awards

-Kevin Wallace is a Fellow of Rose Bruford College of Theatre and Performance.
+Wallace is a Fellow of Rose Bruford College of Theatre and Performance.